Gomez0015/CTF-Writeups/📄 CTF Writeups/{THM} Skynet Writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 29.79 seconds
 ```

-Okay so we get some sort of searchbar which does not really do anything, so I decided to run a gobuster scan, which gave us some intresting results.
+Okay so we get some sort of searchbar which does not really do anything, so I decided to run a gobuster scan, which gave us some interesting results.

 ```
 /js                   (Status: 301) [--> http://10.10.123.244/js/]